Man shot by Portsmouth police Sunday afternoon - NewsBreak

 Man shot by Portsmouth police Sunday afternoon

 PORTSMOUTH, Va.
-(WAVY) — Virginia State Police are investigating after a police officer shot a man on Greenwood Drive in Portsmouth.
+(WAVY) — Virginia State Police are investigating after a police officer shot a man on Greenwood Drive in Portsmouth on Sunday afternoon.

 Click here to subscribe to WAVY’s breaking news email alerts

-During the encounter, the officer shot the man.
-He was taken to a local hospital with a ‘serious’ gunshot wound.
+During the encounter, an officer shot the man.
+He was taken to a local hospital with a “serious” gunshot wound.

 For the latest news, weather, sports, and streaming video, head to WAVY.com.